When, Why and How to Aerate the Lawn

 You already know that your lawn requires mowing, watering, feeding and weeding to keep its lush appearance.
-To up your lawn care game, add aeration to your fall yardwork checklist.
+To up your lawn care game, add lawn aeration to your fall yardwork checklist.
 You’ll see what a difference it makes.

-What is Lawn Aeration?
+What Is Lawn Aeration?

-Why Should You Aerate Your Lawn?
+Why You Should Aerate Your Lawn

 How To Aerate Your Lawn

-Aerating during hot, dry weather is also never a good idea.
-This could quickly dry out the grass, causing undue stress to your lawn.
+The absolute worst time to aerate is during hot, dry weather, which could quickly dry out the grass, causing undue stress to your lawn.

-Whenever possible, combine lawn aeration with other lawn care maintenance such as fertilizing, adding soil amendments or overseeding.
+Whenever possible, combine lawn aeration with other lawn care maintenance, such as fertilizing, adding soil amendments or overseeding.
 Water, fertilizer and grass seed all need to get through the lawn surface and into the soil to do their job.
 Creating a path for them to get there can be accomplished by core aerating.
 An application of fertilizer immediately after core aeration will also help restore your lawn.